 Thesis Option: 33 credits including 3 thesis credits or

 Alternate Plan Paper Option: 34 credits including 1-2 APP credits

 Soc 603 (3) Seminar in Social Psychology

 Soc 606 (3) Seminar in Sociological Theory

 Soc 694 (1-2) Alternate Plan Paper OR

 Soc 699 (3) Thesis

 Students are required to maintain a 3.0 grade point average for the entire degree program.
 Half of all graduate credit applied toward the degree must be earned in courses at the 600 level.
+Up to six credits may be taken outside of the department with the approval of a student's advisor.
 The student must complete all graduate degree requirements within six years.

 The alternate plan paper or master’s thesis is written under the supervision of the student's advisor and examining committee.
 Requirements for the paper or thesis include an oral defense of a proposal at the beginning of the project and a successful oral defense of the product upon completion of the work.

 An alternate plan paper may take one of two forms.
 An academic APP is a critical, comprehensive review of empirical research that applies relevant theory, identifies gaps in our knowledge, and offers original insight.
 An applied APP uses existing theory to identify practical or community problems and empirical research to identify possible solutions and is accountable to both the academy and the community.